boschresearch/pcg_gazebo_pkgs/docs/docs/python_api/pcg_gazebo.simulation.md

 ```python
 Box()
 ```
-Class derived from `pcg_gazebo.simulation.SimulationObject` to describe a box-shaped link or single-link model.
+Class derived from `pcg_gazebo.simulation.Link` to describe a box-shaped link or single-link model.

 > *Input arguments*